Meghalaya: Climate

-The town of Cherrapunji in the Khasi Hills south of capital Shillong holds the world record for most rain in a calendar month, while the village of Mawsynram, near Cherrapunji, holds the record for the most rain in a year.
+The town of Cherrapunji (Sohra) in the Khasi Hills south of capital Shillong holds the world record for most rain in a calendar month, while the village of Mawsynram, near Cherrapunji, holds the record for the most rain in a year.

 Flora and fauna

 Meghalaya's forests host 660 species of birds and numerous species of other wildlife.
 Peacock pheasant (top) and hoolock gibbon (bottom) are found in Meghalaya.

 About 70% of the state is forested, of which 9496 km2 is dense primary subtropical forest.
 The Meghalayan forests are considered to be among the richest botanical habitats of Asia.
 These forests receive abundant rainfall and support a vast variety of floral and faunal biodiversity.
 A small portion of the forest area in Meghalaya is under what are known as "sacred groves" (see Sacred groves of India).
 These are small pockets of an ancient forest that have been preserved by the communities for hundreds of years due to religious and cultural beliefs.
 These forests are reserved for religious rituals and generally remain protected from any exploitation.
 These sacred groves harbour many rare plant and animal species.
 The Nokrek Biosphere Reserve in the West Garo Hills and the Balpakram National Park in the South Garo Hills are considered to be the most biodiversity-rich sites in Meghalaya.
-In addition, Meghalaya has three wildlife sanctuaries.
-These are the Nongkhyllem Wildlife Sanctuary, the Siju Sanctuary, and the Baghmara Sanctuary, which is also the home of the insect-eating pitcher plant Nepenthes khasiana also called "Me'mang Koksi" in the Garo language.
+In addition, Meghalaya has four wildlife sanctuaries.
+These are the Nongkhyllem Wildlife Sanctuary, the Siju Wildlife Sanctuary, the Narpuh Wildlife Sanctuary and the Baghmara Pitcher Plant Wildlife Sanctuary, which is also the home of the only insect-eating pitcher plant in India called Nepenthes khasiana also called "Me'mang Koksi" in the Garo language.

 Due to diverse climatic and topographic conditions, Meghalaya forests support a vast floral diversity, including a large variety of parasites, epiphytes, succulent plants and shrubs.
 Two of the most important tree varieties are Shorea robusta (sal tree) and Tectona grandis (teak).
 Meghalaya is also the home to a large variety of fruits, vegetables, spices, and medicinal plants.
 Meghalaya is also famous for its large variety of orchids — nearly 325 of them.
 Of these, the largest variety is found in the Mawsmai, Mawmluh and Sohrarim forests in the Khasi hills.